Bobliuuu/Distributed-Cryptography/README.md

 ## Inspiration

 ### Persona
 Bob is running a small business in 2040.
 He has many customers, all of which create accounts on his website.
 This means each of his user’s accounts has a lot of personal info on it.
-However, many malicious hackers want to steal his customer’s data!
+However, many malicious hackers want to steal his customers' data!
 How can he make sure his customers’ info is secure?

 ### Problem
 Bob tried many methods to solve his issue.
 He first tried to send a plaintext message, which was easily stolen.
 He also tried using a symmetric key encryption system to no avail, since the secret key was insecure, and could be simply brute forced!